 As a busy mom, it takes effort to find time and motivation to workout.
 But, without the right nutrition, you’ll spin your wheels, unlikely seeing the results you want.
 The good news is that fueling properly isn’t overly complicated!

-The goal of your pre-exercise meal is to provide fuel needed for your workout and to optimize glucose availability, meaning giving your body easy access to sugar that will be used as instant fuel.
+The goal of your pre-exercise meal is to provide fuel for your workout.
+You want to optimize glucose availability, which means giving your body easy access to sugar that will be used as instant fuel.

 It takes a few hours for your body to process food, so after work/afternoon workouts will be fueled by your lunch or afternoon snack.
 Early morning workouts will depend on what you ate for dinner/late night snack.